Sourcing Philosophy & Farms

 Local

 Eating local is better for our health, small farmers, the community fabric, and the environment.
 And most important of all, local ingredients taste the best.
-Radius will have everything you need to cook local, seasonal homemade meals.
-Perishables will be from Texas, and select high-quality non-perishables will be from outside Texas to make seasonal cooking more approachable.
+Radius will source all perishables from Texas, and select high-quality non-perishables from outside Texas.
 Cook with local pastured meat, organic produce, heirloom grains, small-batch eggs and dairy, and wild-caught Gulf seafood plus Italian heirloom grain pasta, Sri Lankan spices, and Danish vinegars.

 Natural

-The plants and animals we eat should have an evolutionarily appropriate and regionally adaptive lifestyle, and the farms and ranches that raise them should be regenerative systems.
-Plants should grow in a polyculture, cows should graze on grass, chickens should eat bugs and peck seeds, fish should swim freely in the ocean.
+The plants and animals we eat should have an evolutionarily appropriate and regionally adaptive lifestyle, and the farms and ranches that raise them strive towards regenerative practices.
+Plants should grow in a polyculture, cows should graze on grass, fish should swim freely in the ocean.
 Animals should eat from the land, fertilizer should come from animals, water should be conserved and recycled, soil microbiomes should be protected and nurtured.

 Simple